configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ## How does the user condition work?

-The *comparison attribute's value* from the [user object] is compared to the *comparison value* you set on the Dashboard.
-The comparison is done according to the selected comparator and will result in `true` or `false`.
+The *comparison attribute*'s value from the [user object] is compared to the *comparison value* you set on the Dashboard.
+The comparison is done according to the selected comparator and will result in true or false.
 This will be the result of the condition.

 For more details on the evaluation of user conditions, please refer to [Setting Evaluation].

 ## How to set a user condition?

-You can add a user condition to a targeting rule on the Dashboard by clicking on the `+IF` ("Add condition") button.
-Add more conditions by clicking on the `+AND` button at the bottom of a condition.
+You can add a targeting rule with a condition on the Dashboard by clicking on the `+IF` ("Add targeting rule") button.
+Add more conditions by clicking on the `+AND` button.

 ![Add user condition](/assets/targeting/targeting-rule/user-condition/user-condition.jpg)